deciduously/music/post.md

 Here, *a* is the initial frequency in Hertz, *b* is the target frequency, and *n* is the number of cents by which to increase *a*.

-Time for the plumbing.
-It looks like we're going to need to divide some `Cents`:
+Time for the plumbing - we want to be able to ergonomically manipulate a `Pitch` in terms of this new logarithmic scale, and not worry about the specifics.
+It looks like we're going to need to divide some `Cents`, using the `impl From<Cents> for f64` blocks we defined:

 ```rust
 use std::ops::Div;